Mardi Gras King Cake

 It’s that time of year, Mardi Gras, Fat Tuesday or Carnival; it’s time to party!

 Sarah: We are both from the south, but I can claim I was born in Louisiana.
+That’s why I know all about Natchitoches Meat Pies.
 I’ve eaten many a King Cake in my day & this year I’m making my own!

 Jessica: I am not from Louisiana, so Sarah has me there, but my family is from Southeast Texas.
 My dad’s parents are from Galveston, which has it’s own Mardi Gras celebration.
 My Grandpa and Aunt ride the float every year with the Krewe of Aquarius!

 Sarah: Now, I do not claim to be an expert on all things King Cake.
 I do know we eat dozens of them leading up to Lent/Ash Wednesday.
 There is a little plastic baby doll hidden somewhere in the cake.
 The baby represents Jesus & if you find the baby, you’ve got to buy the next King Cake.
 At least, that’s how we did it in my family.